Georgia Aquarium: History

-The aquarium was used in the movie Ben 10: Alien Swarm.
-The main lobby was used as the Plumbers HQ.

 In 2019, the show The Aquarium premiered on Animal Planet, documenting animal care and conservation work at the Georgia Aquarium.
 After the show ended following a two-season, twenty-episode run, Discovery+ began streaming the series, and the Georgia Aquarium subsequently partnered with the service to produce more content about animal experiences and conservation.

 Collection

 Whale sharks

-The aquarium was designed around a 6.3 million US gallon (24,000 m3) whale shark exhibit, making it the very first institution outside of Asia that houses the giant species.
+The aquarium was designed around a 6.3 million US gallon (24,000 m3) whale shark exhibit, making it the first institution outside of Asia that houses the giant species.

 The whale sharks' importation from Taiwan (by air, truck, and boat) had never been attempted previously.
-They were taken from Taiwan's annual fishing kill quota, under which they would have been eaten had they not been purchased by the Aquarium.
-The Aquarium's most famous specimens were four youngsters named Ralph, Norton, Alice, and Trixie, after the primary characters from The Honeymooners.
-Ralph and Norton died in 2007, but that same year the Aquarium received two replacements ("Taroko", commemorating Taroko Gorge National Park, and "Yushan" after Taiwan's Jade Mountain) just before a ban on capture of that species took effect.
-Trixie passed away after her health declined in 2020.
-Alice passed away in 2021.
+They were taken from Taiwan's annual fishing kill quota, under which they would have been eaten had they not been purchased by the aquarium.
+The aquarium's most famous specimens were four young sharks named Ralph, Norton, Alice, and Trixie, after the primary characters from The Honeymooners.
+Ralph and Norton died in 2007.

+Also in 2007, the aquarium received two new sharks ("Taroko", commemorating Taroko Gorge National Park, and "Yushan" after Taiwan's Jade Mountain) just before a ban on capture of that species took effect.
+Trixie died after her health declined in 2020.
+Alice died in 2021.
+Taroko was euthanized in 2025 after medical staff noticed changes in his appetite and behavior.

 Manta rays

 The aquarium is only one of four sites in the world displaying a manta ray.
 Nandi, the aquarium's first manta ray, and the first manta ray on display in the country, was accidentally caught in nets protecting the South African coast from sharks.
-She joined the Ocean Voyager Built by The Home Depot exhibit in 2008.
+She joined the Ocean Voyager exhibit in 2008.
 A second, Tallulah, was added in September 2009.
-A third, Raven, was added in 2010.
+A third, Raven, was added in 2010, with the aquarium's first male manta (later named Blue) added shortly thereafter.
+Raven subsequently died, leaving the facility with three mantas.